 - Your study permit will become invalid 90 days after you: complete your studies (even before your study permit expiry date), OR on the expiry date of your study permit, whichever comes first

-- CIC may request that you show you are complying with conditions of your study permit.
+- IRCC may request that you show you are complying with conditions of your study permit.
 This may be a random assessment or due to specific concerns about your case.

 - If your study permit expires and you have not applied for a new one, you will be able to restore it only if you met the conditions of your study permit.